aikkala/user-in-the-box/README.md

 ## The Simulator class

-This class defines an OpenAI gym environment "UIB:simulator-v0", which takes as an input a path to a simulation folder.
+~~This class defines an OpenAI gym environment "UIB:simulator-v0", which takes as an input a path to a simulation folder.
 The simulation folder contains all necessary parts for the simulation: a biomechanical model, a perception model, and the task model.
-The simulation folder is created with class method Simulation.build(config), where the config (defined in UIB/train/configs.py) defines the models.
+The simulation folder is created with class method Simulation.build(config), where the config (defined in UIB/train/configs.py) defines the models.~~

 ## Biomechanical models

-Defined in UIB/bm_models
+Defined in uitb/bm_models

 ## Perception models

-Defined in UIB/perception
+Defined in uitb/perception

 ## Task models

-Defined in UIB/tasks
+Defined in uitb/tasks

-The created simulation folder is supposed to be a standalone package that can be easily shared with others.
+~~The created simulation folder is supposed to be a standalone package that can be easily shared with others.
 I'm not sure if we can make it completely standalone, and if the approach I'm using makes sense (essentially clone the original classes).
-Might make more sense to just use docker or singularity.
+Might make more sense to just use docker or singularity.~~

 ## Training

-The script UIB/train/trainer.py takes as a input a config file, then calls Simulation.build(config) to build the simulation, and then starts running the training.
+The script uitb/train/trainer.py takes as a input a config file, then calls Simulation.build(config) to build the simulation, and then starts running the training.

 ## TODO list
 - reward functions